Bethel’s Plans For Poor Air Quality

 - When visibility is one mile or less, we will definitely keep all students indoors.

 LRAPA monitors the current air quality on an hourly basis on this web page, and Bethel School District will be checking the current air quality index regularly.

 In addition, Bethel district nurses have a list of those students with pre-existing conditions who might be especially impacted by poor air quality, so even if the conditions improve slightly those students may be kept indoors for their own protection.

-We have a great air handling system, but as always, in any weather-related situation parents should make the final decision on whether to send their children to school.
+As with any weather-related situation, parents should make the final decision on whether to send their children to school.